mmul-it/training/OpenShift-On-The-Rocks/OpenShift-Customize-Deployment.md

        oc new-project <projectname>

-   $ oc new-project my-second-project
+   $ oc new-project my-first-project
-   Now using project "my-second-project" on server "https://api.crc.testing:6443".
+   Now using project "my-first-project" on server "https://api.crc.testing:6443".

    You can add applications to this project with the 'new-app' command.
 For example, try: